SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-14-covid-loves-republicans.md

 Finally, Keefe's article notes that the background against which this should be compared is the national average of the COVID-19 infection rate, estimated at 6.5%.
-The infection rates in each party's politicians can be calculated pretty straightforwardly:
+The infection rates in each party's politicians can be calculated pretty straightforwardly (NB: identical to "prop 1" and "prop 2" reported in the test of proportion we just did):
 ```R
 > transform(mx, PctInfected = round(100.0 * Infected / (Healthy + Infected), digits = 1))
             Infected Healthy PctInfected